Top 5 things to do in Cusco, Peru

 For many travelers, particularly Americans operating on limited vacation schedules, Cusco serves as a one-day stopover to adjust to the altitude on the way to Machu Picchu or the lesser known Inca citadel of Choquequirao.
 Commonly referred to by Peruvians as "the belly button of the world", Cusco offers an endless array of museums, food markets, walking tours, ancient Inca ruins, and day hikes.

 The following Top 5 list includes what I feel are the most interesting, unique, and worthwhile sites in and near Cusco.
 Most can be accessed on foot or by a short taxi ride.
 Any can be visited in half a day and all could be combined for a long, full-day of fun.
-If you have more time on your hands, I also recommend visiting the artsy San Blas neighborhood, Santo Domingo Cathedral, and Coca Museum within Cusco and taking full-day trips to explore Inca ruins in Ollantaytambo and hike the spectacular Rainbow Mountain, sitting at 6,384 meters of elevation.
+If you have more time on your hands, I also recommend visiting the artsy San Blas neighborhood, Santo Domingo Cathedral, and Coca Museum within Cusco and taking full-day trips to explore Inca ruins in Ollantaytambo and hike the spectacular Rainbow Mountain, Vinicunca, sitting at 5,200 meters of elevation.
+A similar but less challenging (and less touristy) hike to “the other” rainbow mountain, Palccoyo, is can be found here.

 Want some ideas on what to pack?
 Check out my favorite travel products, nearly all of which came in handy on my solo adventure of Peru.